bark-simulator/bark-ml/Readme.md

 ```python
 env = gym.make("merging-v0")
 ```

-In the merging scenario, the ego agent's goal is a `StateLimitsGoal` on the left lane that is reached once its states are in a pre-defined range (velocity range of `[5m/s, 15m/s]`, polygonal area on the left lane, and theta range of `[-0.15rad, 0.15rad]`).
+In the merging scenario, the ego vehicle is placed on the right and its goal is placed on the left lane.
-A positive reward (`+1`) is given for reaching the goal and a negative reward for having a collision or leaving the drivable area (`-1`).
-Additionally, a distance potential-based reward shaping is used to the centerline of the ego vehicle's goal.
-The other vehicles on the left lane are controlled by the intelligent driver model (IDM) and the ones on the right by the MOBIL model.
+All other vehicles are controlled by the MOBIL model.

-The merging scenario can use discrete or continuous actions:
+For more details have a look [here](https://bark-simulator.github.io/tutorials/bark_ml_environments/#merging).

+Available environments:
 *   `merging-v0`: Continuous merging environment
 *   `merging-v1`: Discrete merging environment